 History/Folklore: Turmeric was first used as a dye and then later for its medicinal properties.
-It does not in fact, make the best dye as it can fade easily.
+It does not, in fact, make the best dye as it can fade easily.
 Traditionally in India, it was used to treat skin, upper respiratory tract, joint, and digestive issues.
 Today it is also commonly used to treat allergies, liver disease, and depression.

-Turmeric is a close relative to ginger which is also a good anti-inflammatory herb.
+Turmeric is a close relative to ginger, also a good anti-inflammatory herb.
 The plant grows wild in the forests of South and Southeast Asia.

 Turmeric is a popular ingredient in South Asian cooking.
 Typically, the powdered root is used as a culinary spice, but in some areas of India, where turmeric is grown, the fresh leaves are also used to wrap and cook foods.
 As a culinary herb, it is most often used in powder form.
 It is a key ingredient in commercially available curry powders.
 Its bright orange color is used as a dye in cheese and yogurt.
 It has been used in Indian cooking and medicine for many thousands of years.